zaps166/NFSIISE/README.md

 apt-get update
 apt-get install libsdl2-dev:i386 gcc-multilib yasm
 ```
 * Edit the `compile_nfs` script, modify what do you want.
-Compile the game by executing the script - it will automaticly generate executable file inside `Need For Speed II SE` directory:
+Compile the game by executing the script - it will automatically generate executable file inside `Need For Speed II SE` directory:
   * `./compile_nfs` - native compilation for Unix-like systems (Linux, OS X, ...),
   * `./compile_nfs win32` - cross compilation for Windows.